 How to observe Ember Days this week

-Recently, Bishop Provost has made the observance of prayer and penance on Ember Days particular law in the Diocese of Lake Charles.
-Accordingly, Catholics in the Diocese of Lake Charles will be required to observe prayer and penance on the Ember Days.
+Bishop Provost has made the observance of prayer and penance on Ember Days particular law in the Diocese of Lake Charles.
+Accordingly, Catholics in the Diocese of Lake Charles are urged to observe prayer and penance on the Ember Days.

 How should I observe the Ember Days?